 Kieran Levis worked for 27 years in the markets for new media and technology, as a business executive, corporate entrepreneur and management consultant.
 Since 2006 he has concentrated on writing and workshops.

 Before the Internet became a mass medium, Kieran worked in several multimedia ventures to commercialise different combinations of information, computing and telecommunications, and evaluated many more.

-At the new ventures division of BT Enterprises, 1983-87, he devised, mounted and launched Supercall, the first premium telephone business in the UK.
+At BT’s new ventures division, he devised, mounted and launched Supercall, the first premium telephone business in the UK.
 This dial-up radio service provided financial information, sporting commentaries and entertainment over the telephone to a wide range of niche markets.
-Almost uniquely amongst BT’s new ventures, Supercall was launched on time and reached profitability within two years.
+Supercall was launched in 1984 and reached profitability within two years.

-As director of British Aerospace’s satellite television division, 1989-92, he started several new ventures, including the first private satellite networks for businesses, Sportscast, a subscription channel for pubs, and Medical Television Network, a post-graduate training channel for hospitals.
+As director of British Aerospace’s satellite television division, 1989-92, he started three new ventures: providing businesses with private satellite networks; Sportscast, a subscription channel for pubs; and Medical Television Network, a post-graduate training channel for hospitals.

 Cortona’s clients included technology giants like HP, BT, Cisco, IBM, Intel and Oracle, media companies like Havas, Pearson, Video Arts and the BBC, educational innovators like the Open University, eCollege and Haute École de Commerce, and start-ups on both sides of the Atlantic.
 Between 1995 and 2004, Kieran worked frequently in Northern California.